Frequently Asked Questions

 Q: Does this program impact academic class time?

-A: 30-minute small group lessons are given during regular school hours (If classes are after school, information will be sent on an individual school basis).
+A: 30-minute small group lessons are given during regular school hours (If classes are after school, classes are generally at the same time each week).
 The lesson schedule is set up on a rotating basis.
-This means that up to 10 30-minute sessions are available for use in this rotation.
+This means that up to 10, 30-minute sessions are available for use in this rotation.
 Student will not be asked to come at any given time more than once every 8-10 weeks.
 Statistically, this style program has been proven to work well, as no undue impact is made on the student for any one academic period.This also helps build a sense of self-discipline and personal responsibility.
 Students are required to understand that they are responsible for getting information missed while they were at music class.
 In general, teachers are helpful in guiding students in keeping up, and there is no unnecessary stress placed upon the student.
 In a case where there is a particular session that the student is absolutely unable to be out of class, a makeup session can be scheduled for the music class missed – simply communicate with Mr. Kelly and he will be happy to accommodate these individual needs.

 Q: I am nervous about my child’s grades – what if this becomes a problem?